-European Parliament votes in digital rules with major impact on secondary ticketing 05 Jul 2022
+European Parliament votes in digital rules with major impact on secondary ticketing05 July 2022 - Press release

 - Landmark Digital Services Act sees EU countries catch up with the UK legislation on ticket resale

 - Online marketplaces will be required to identify and verify professional sellers, be prohibited from using “dark patterns,” and produce annual reports on content take-downs revealing the scale of illegal activity – which search engines cannot ignore